 Materials that were created before pCon.planner 8.0 are automatically converted to the new model.
 In some cases, however, changes may be necessary:

 •Sometimes, the surfaces do appear more glossy than in former versions of pCon.planner.
-In these cases, use the Roughness slider to adjust the appearance.
+In these cases, use the Roughness slider in the Materials dialog to adjust the appearance.

 •It is possible that metal materials are not interpreted as metal (this can for example occur in chrome surfaces).
 For these materials, please adjust the Metallic slider to 100%.